JacksonBurns/fastprop/paper/paper.md

 First described by Esaki and coauthors, the Fraction of Unbound Drug in the Brain (Fubrain) dataset is a collection of about 0.3k small molecule drugs and their corresponding experimental experimentally measured unbound fraction in the brain, a critical metric for drug development [@fubrain].
 This specific target in combination with this dataset size makes this benchmark highly relevant for typical QSPR studies.

-The study that first generated this dataset used `morded` descriptors but as is convention they strictly applied linear modeling methods.
+The study that first generated this dataset used `mordred` descriptors but as is convention they strictly applied linear modeling methods.
 Using both cross validation and and external test sets, they had an effective training/validation/testing split of 0.64/0.07/0.28 which will be repeated 4 times here for comparison.
 All told, their model achieved an RMSE of 0.53 averaged across all testing data.